 From Silopi General Burch extended his logistics arm into General Garner's security zone to support his expanding formation, initially placing a forward base at Zakho and later at the Sirsenk airfield in Iraq.
 Colonel Hicks' Prime BEEF element established the base infrastructure at each location.
 The contingent of Colonel Bailey's marines at Silopi mainly assisted with helicopter operations, but they eventually helped to run fixed-wing operations at Sirsenk.
 The tempo of aviation activity had increased at Silopi with the conversion of the large wheat field across from the CSC headquarters into a helicopter airfield, used by many coalition helicopter units as a base.
-Silopi also became the base for Colonel German's composite signal battalion, which remained under CTF rather than CSC control.18 mayor was responsible for coordinating the requisite service support that coalition units needed and adjudicating any squabbles over space, billets, and similar issues that inevitably developed.
+Silopi also became the base for Colonel German's composite signal battalion, which remained under CTF rather than CSC control.

+To establish cohesion among the support units at Silopi, Zakho, and Sirsenk, General Burch appointed an Army major to function as an installation "mayor" at each location.
+Each mayor was responsible for coordinating the requisite service support that coalition units needed and adjudicating any squabbles over space, billets, and similar issues that inevitably developed.
 Those formations entering or departing the JTF Bravo sector often had personnel billeted at these bases, but at no time did they fall under the operational or tactical control of Burch or the installation mayor.
-As they temporarily passed through, they were required only to coordinate their activities with the respective mayors.19
+As they temporarily passed through, they were required only to coordinate their activities with the respective mayors.